psmith5644/RealTimeBluetoothNetworks_UTAustinX_UT.RTBN.12.01x/readme.md

 This would ensure that whenever a context switch occurs, the scheduler does not waste time by having to check blocked threads to see if they are ready-to-run.
 It would also allow the RTOS to track the order in which threads on a particular semaphore blocked, and unblock the one that has been blocked longest.

+### FIFO Queue
+A global FIFO queue was implemented.
+It consists of the functions Init, Get, and Put.
+Put is designed to be called from a non-blocking event thread.
+Get is designed to be called from a blocking main thread.
+This means that Put will not wait on a semaphore that indicates the space left in the FIFO.
+As a result, data may be lost.
+In this case, lost data is accepted; in other scenarios, this may be unacceptable, and the implementation would need to be changed such that Put is intended to be called from a blocking main thread.

 ### Thread Sleeping
 I also implemented the ability for threads to sleep.
 This functionality allows a thread to voluntarily give up the processor to wait for a specific amount of time.
 This is used, for example, by sensors that have a known sample rate; a thread can initiate a sample, sleep until the sample is completed, and then do some computation with the data.